English, Portuguese, Spanish

 Dr. Oderich is professor of surgery, chief of vascular and endovascular surgery, director of the Aortic Center, and program director for the Advanced Endovascular Aortic Fellowship at The University of Texas Health Science Center at Houston (UT Health) at McGovern Medical School.
 Dr. Oderich joined the faculty in July 2020, after relocating from Minnesota, bringing over two decades of experience from his practice at the Mayo Clinic, where he practiced and served as immediate past Chair.

-Dr. Oderich is a genuine academic surgeon who has become world renowned for advancements in fenestrated and branched stent-graft technology to treat complex aortic aneurysms and dissections.
-He has contributed with many landmark publications and textbooks, and is highly involved in the education of residents, fellows and colleagues from the US and abroad.
+Dr. Oderich is a genuine academic surgeon who has become world-renowned for advancements in fenestrated and branched stent-graft technology to treat complex aortic aneurysms and dissections.
+He has contributed to many landmark publications and textbooks, and is highly involved in the education of residents, fellows and colleagues from the US and abroad.

 Dr. Oderich believes in ‘mens sana in corpore sano’.
 He is a retired competitive sailor for the Brazilian team, who now focuses on regular running and fitness exercises.
 Most importantly, on his spare time he enjoys exploring Houston and spending time with his wife and two children.